Bachelor of Science in Nursing

 The nursing program received initial approval from the Tennessee Board of Nursing in December 2003, with full approval granted in September 2008.
-The program was granted continuing accreditation in 2011 by the National League for Nursing Accrediting Commission (3343 Peachtree Road, NE, Suite 500, Atlanta, GA 30326).
+The program was granted continuing accreditation in 2011 by the Accreditation Commission for Education in Nursing, Inc. (3343 Peachtree Road NE, Suite 850, Atlanta, GA 30326).

 Baccalaureate of Nursing Mission Statement

 The South College Baccalaureate Nursing program builds on a foundation of liberal arts education, establishing the knowledge base and clinical expertise for the generalist in nursing practice.
 The faculty supports the commitment to lifelong learning in a dynamic and culturally diverse health care environment, promoting client advocacy, achieving and maintaining clinical competency, and providing service for the community and the profession.
 The Bachelor of Science in Nursing program provides the foundation for graduate education.